 Robbie Robinson is the Founder & CEO of Pendulum Holdings, LLC.
 Previously, Robbie was a Managing Director of BDT & Company and spent nine years at Goldman Sachs in a variety of roles in New York and Chicago, including advisory, principal investing and real estate financing.
 Robbie currently serves on the Board of Managers of The Wrigley Building.
 He is also a visiting trustee to the Board of Trustees of Morehouse College and is Vice Chairman of the Board of After School Matters.
 Robbie earned his BA in Political Science from Morehouse College.

-Nora Daley is the Chair of the City of Chicago’s Cultural Advisory Council.
-Daley also is the Chair of the Board of Trustees of Steppenwolf Theatre Company and is a member of the Board and executive committee of After School Matters and the Frances Xavier Warde School.
-Daley also serves on the board of the Terra Foundation for American Art and Navy Pier, Inc. and on the advisory board of the Illinois Justice Project.
+Nora Daley is a long-time supporter of Chicago arts, currently serving as the Vice Chair of the Terra Foundation of American Art.
+She also serves on the Board of Trustees of Steppenwolf Theatre Company and is a member of the Board and executive committee of After School Matters.
+Daley also serves on the advisory board of the Illinois Justice Project.
 She received a BA in Art History from Fairfield University, and she lives in Chicago with her husband and three children.